 When thinking about conflict in a relationship, it is important to ascertain whether a problem is solvable or perpetual.
-Our research has shown that 69% of relationship conflict is about perpetual problems.
-All couples have them – these problems are grounded in the fundamental differences that any two people face.
-They are either 1) fundamental differences in your personalities that repeatedly create conflict, or 2) fundamental differences in your lifestyle needs.
-In our research, we concluded that instead of solving their perpetual problems, what seems to be important is whether or not a couple can establish a dialogue about them.
+Sixty-nine percent of relationship conflict is about perpetual problems.
+All couples have them.
+These problems are grounded in the fundamental differences that any two people face.
+They are either fundamental differences in your personalities that repeatedly create conflict or fundamental differences in your lifestyle needs.

+Instead of solving perpetual problems, what seems to be important is whether or not a couple can establish a dialogue about them.
 If they cannot establish such a dialogue, the conflict becomes gridlocked, and gridlocked conflict eventually leads to emotional disengagement.
-In today’s posting, we want to take the opportunity to explain the difference between a solvable problem, a perpetual problem, and a gridlocked perpetual problem.
+In today’s post, we want to take the opportunity to explain the difference between a solvable problem, a perpetual problem, and a gridlocked perpetual problem.

 - Solvable problems can be about housecleaning, disciplining children, sex, and in-laws.
 Solvable problems for one couple can be about the exact same topics that could be perpetual problems for a different couple.
 A solvable problem within a relationship is about something situational.
-The conflict is simply about that topic, and there may not be a deeper meaning behind the each partner’s position.
+The conflict is simply about that topic, and there may not be a deeper meaning behind each partner’s position.
 A solution can be found and maintained.

-- Perpetual problems are problems that center on either fundamental differences in your personalities, or fundamental differences in your life style needs.
+- Perpetual problems are problems that center on either fundamental differences in your personalities, or fundamental differences in your lifestyle needs.
 All couples have perpetual problems.
 These issues can seemingly be about the exact same topics as what for another couple might be solvable; however, unlike a solvable problem, these are the problems that a couple will return to over and over and over again.